-In Curlews on Vulture Street, acclaimed urban ecologist Darryl Jones reveals the not-so-secret lives of the most common birds that share our towns and cities.
+Darryl Jones, author of Feeding the Birds at Your Table, reveals the not-so-secret lives of the most common birds that share our towns and cities.

 Despite the noise, heat, dust and fumes, the ceaseless movement, light and toxins, many birds successfully live their lives among us.
 And not just furtively in the shadows.
-Ibis steal our lunch, brush turkeys rearrange gardens and magpies chase us screaming from near their nest.
+Ibis steal our lunch, brush-turkeys rearrange gardens and magpies chase us from near their nest.

-From his childhood in a country town noticing blackbirds and sparrows to studying brush turkeys in the suburbs, Jones shares a fascinating story of curiosity, discovery, adventure and conflict, played out in city streets and backyards.
+From blackbirds and sparrows in his childhood country town to brush-turkeys in the suburbs, Darryl Jones shares a fascinating story of curiosity, discovery, adventure and conflict, played out in the streets and backyards of Australia.
 He also provides rare insights into the intimate lives of some of our most beloved and feared, despised and admired neighbours.
-You’ll never see magpies, curlews, ibis, lorikeets and cockatoos in the same way again.
+Magpies, curlews, ibis, lorikeets and cockatoos will never seem the same again.